Cha-K28/data_centric_development_MSP3/README.md

 The site works fine on both mobile and laptops.

 Phone Screen sizes varied from Iphone 5/SE to Iphone 11.
+As stated in the issues section, there is a problem with the service info table displaying on smaller screens.

 Laptop screen sizes included 13" and 15.6".
 It was also tested on a larger 22" monitor.

 IT was tested using both chrome dev tools and actual devices.

-I also sent it to friends and family for user testing.
+I also sent it to friends and family for user testing, and there were no issues reported.
+They could register, add a service, edit it and delete it without any issues.

 ## Issues